jamesstaub/euclidean-cracked/README.md

 ### data authorization (in progress)
-users create sequence posts and can edit meta data like the name, description and audio parameters
+users create sequence projects and can edit meta data like the name, description and audio parameters

-if the user authenticates anonymously, their posts could be subject to any other user editing them
+if the user authenticates anonymously, their projects could be subject to any other user editing them

 users authenticated with email can control editing access, and invite other users to edit

 #### permission scenarios
-* a user can create a post
+* a user can create a project
-  - user can choose to show/hide post in public list
+  - user can choose to show/hide project in public list
-  - if user is anonymous: the post is public, and anyone with link can edit
+  - if user is anonymous: the project is public, and anyone with link can edit
   - if authenticated: use can choose to allow public editing

-* a user can edit modify other user's posts
+* a user can edit modify other user's projects
-  - if the post is publicVisible && publicEditable, changes made will be saved, regardless of the user.
+  - if the project is publicVisible && publicEditable, changes made will be saved, regardless of the user.
-  - if the post is not publicEditable, but someone other than the creator tries to edit it, allow the changes to be made.
+  - if the project is not publicEditable, but someone other than the creator tries to edit it, allow the changes to be made.
 For this to work, will need to add a modified_but_not_saved flag, which prevents firebase from re-syncing data once a non-authorized user starts editing locally.
-    - alternative solution would be do create a duplicate post with, so the new user can save their changes.
+    - alternative solution would be do create a duplicate project with, so the new user can save their changes.

-not sure why this doesn't work on the `$track` rule `".write": "auth.uid == newData.child('postCreatorUid').val() || newData.child('publicEditable').val() == true"`
+not sure why this doesn't work on the `$track` rule `".write": "auth.uid == newData.child('projectCreatorUid').val() || newData.child('publicEditable').val() == true"`

 ## Cracked, Nexus and ember
 This app uses the web audio library [cracked](https://github.com/billorcutt/i_dropped_my_phone_the_screen_cracked) for audio along with NexusUI for interface objects.